joyce-fang/deep-reinforcement-learning/p1_navigation/README.md

 [image1]: https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif "Trained Agent"

 # Project 1: Navigation
-This project is for training DQN agents for Unity Navigation environments.
+This project is for training Deep Q-Network (DQN) agents for Unity Navigation environments.
 This agent learns to collect yellow bananas from 37 dimensions state.
 For setting up the environment please see [Setting Up Environment](#setting-up-environment).

+DQN is developed by Google DeepMind team.
+It allows training a reinforcement learning agent with high dimensional state space (e.g. image input).
+The agent use a deep neural network for function approximation of the value function.
+For detail please see [this paper](https://www.nature.com/articles/nature14236).
 ### Training DQN Agent
 Please run the follow notebooks to train a DQN agent after setting up the environment:
 - `Navigation.ipynb` for learning an agent using 37 dimensions which contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.